trendmicro/tlsh/README.md

   - Remove TlshImpl symbols from libtlsh.so
   - Add Tlsh_init to py_ext/tlshmodule.cpp, which ensures Tlsh constructor will be called from Tlsh python module
   - Create symbolic link for tlsh -> tlsh_unittest

+**3.5.0**
+- Added the - force option
+  - Allows a user to force the generation of digests for strings down to 50 characters long